PKboon/GuessingNumber/README.md

-#### When you break the record.
-The smaller number will be recorded.
+#### When you break the record, the smaller number will be recorded to Best Guess.

 ![Screen Shot 2019-12-25 at 3 24 15 PM](https://user-images.githubusercontent.com/51871643/71450345-58cc8a00-272e-11ea-861e-b14d7850b5f9.png)